This post has been updated for recipe, content and photography since it’s original publication in 2015.

 This simple, healthy shaved brussels sprout salad is a tasty twist on traditional coleslaw and it’s ready in minutes by using a food processor to slice the veg.
 With a tangy sweet honey and whole grain mustard dressing this brussel apple fennel slaw is light, crunchy and satisfying.
 Toasted walnuts add even more texture.
 It’s a quick and easy side dish for any cookout or barbecue.
 Try my brussel sprout slaw with grilled chicken, pork and seafood.
 Delicious!

-Now don’t get me wrong… I love a good potato salad or pasta salad as much as the next guy, but this tempting brussel sprout slaw is even better.
+Now don’t get me wrong… I love a good old fashioned potato salad or pasta salad as much as the next guy, but this tempting brussel sprout slaw is a delightful diversion from the standard.
 It’s zippy and punchy, filled with pleasing textures and zesty, puckery flavors.
 Let’s get started.

 Ingredients for shaved brussel apple fennel slaw